 Ever wonder what Elijah Wood of Lord of the Rings fame and Metallica’s lead guitarist Kirk Hammett think about horror?
-You can get a sense of their scary movie preferences by checking out their favorite flicks on Shudder.
+You can get a sense of their scary movie preferences by checking out some of their favorite flicks on Shudder.

 Cult horror icons Larry Fessenden (Habit, I Sell the Dead), Barbara Crampton (Chopping Mall, From Beyond, Castle Freak) and Alice Lowe (Garth Marenghi) appear as guest curators on Shudder.
 There are also playlists from director Alexandre Aja (High Tension, The Hills Have Eyes, Piranha 3D), musician Alan Palomo (Neon Indian) and standup comedian Kumail Nanjiani.

 The Top 3 Shudder Trailers on YouTube

 WARNING: Some of the thumbnails on these trailers are definitely NSFW.